ericr-stein/klartext/README.md

 - Start Prometheus: `prometheus --config.file=prometheus.yml``

 - Install Grafana
 - Set up Grafana to use Prometheus as a data source.
-The default server URL is `http://localhost:9090`.
+The default server URL of Prometheus is `http://localhost:9090`.
+- Go to Grafanas Web UI at `http://localhost:3000`.
 - Create a dashboard with panels for:
   - Request counts by operation/model
   - Processing times